darthapo/assembot/notes.md

 ## Ideas

-- Add a setting for auto activating any embedded css.
+- Add a setting for auto-activating any embedded css.
 Should it just do everything, or selectively?

 - Move from processors overwriting `resource.content` to having a second property: `resource.rendered`.
 Default processors would